 Undesirable side effects caused by our product candidates could interrupt, delay or halt clinical trials and could result in the denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications, and in turn prevent us from commercializing our product candidates and generating revenues from their sale.
-For example, the adverse events related to IV APAP observed in clinical trials completed to date include transient liver enzyme evaluations, nausea or vomiting and pain or local skin reactions at the injection site.
 When used outside the current guidelines for administration, acetaminophen has the potential to cause liver toxicity.
 While administration of acetaminophen in intravenous form is not expected to result in an increased risk of toxicity to the liver compared with an equivalent dose of acetaminophen administered orally, we cannot be certain that increased liver toxicity or other drug-related side effects will not be observed in future clinical trials or that the FDA will not require additional trials or impose more severe labeling restrictions due to liver toxicity or other concerns.
-Drug-related adverse events observed in clinical trials completed to date for Omigard have been limited to local skin reactions, including redness, swelling, bleeding, itching, bruising and pain.
-In addition, while these drug-related adverse events have all been related to the skin, including the catheter insertion site, we cannot be certain that other drug-related side effects will not be reported in clinical trials or thereafter.
+In addition, while the drug-related adverse events observed in clinical trials completed to date for omiganan have all been related to the skin, including the catheter insertion site, we cannot be certain that other drug-related side effects will not be reported in clinical trials or thereafter.